dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 result # => Right(12)
 result.value # => 12

-# If if failed in the first block
+# If it failed in the first block
 c.input = 0
 result = c.calculate
 result # => Left("value was less than 1")